What is a CV?

 Decide on the appropriate CV format

 Choose a CV format that best suits your job profile.
-Think about your skills, experience and the type of job you are applying for.
+Think about your skills, experience and the type of job you’re applying for.
+There are two main CV formats:

 • Chronological: Lists work experience and education in reverse chronological order.
 It is most often supplemented with key responsibilities and achievements from a particular job, which is why it is sometimes referred to as a combined format.